vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 world where A hadn't happened and ask whether B was likely to have happened in that world.

-Here's a thought experiment -- what would the existing EA philosophy and community hadn't had this strong bent toward risk-taking and thinking big, and/or hadn't been pushing earning to give?
+Here's a thought experiment -- what would have happened if the existing EA philosophy and community hadn't had this strong bent toward risk-taking and thinking big, and/or hadn't been pushing earning to give?
 It's definitely pretty unclear, but I think:

 1. In the absence of an earning-to-give push, there's a pretty good chance that SBF would have gone on to do some form of direct work